 Be careful about the irritation of the eye that leads to conjunctivitis and upper respiratory tract infection because of the dust.
 Study found that excessive dust has been associated with developing pulmonary epithelial hyperplasia and granulomas in the chinchillas.
 Always replace the dust when it changes its color into dark brown or becomes grainy.

 As we said, chinchillas are active and curious animals that require a lot of exercise to spend their energy.
-Toys should be a part of their daily routine and eventually help them to become happy and stay fit.
+It’s important to choose the best chinchilla toys and incorporate them into their daily routine so they stay happy and fit.
 Although dust bath itself isn’t a toy, but most chinchillas enjoy this.
 You can try several chew toys and climbing toys for your lovely chinchillas to engage them with these creative things.

 Some owners also prefer exercise wheels and balls for chinchillas and several hides in toys are also found.
 Many toys for outside the cage are also available in the market for your lovely pet.